 Apply and Enroll

 The total cost for the nine day long camp is $3,500, including lectures, student programming, practice debates, housing, and meals.
 To enroll, please use the button below to register and pay.
 We do offer a reduced commuter rate for local parents who would have their child come to the camp just for the daytime content and then go home each day.
+This option is open to local campers and costs $650.
 Email the camp director if you want to learn more about this option.
 There are a limited amount of need-based scholarships for those in the local area (Tompkins and contiguous counties); more information can be found on this form.